 Parmesan Pesto Pasta with Seasoned Chicken

-- 1/2 to 1 cup of cherry tomatoes, halved (I use organic)
+- 1 cup of cherry tomatoes halved (I use organic)

-- 1 pound Einkorn pasta, rice pasta or whatever you like to use (Next I'm trying it with quinoa!)
+- 1 pound Einkorn pasta rice pasta or whatever you like to use, it's also great with regular rice!

 - 1 Tablespoon good quality olive oil

-- (Optional: add some fresh asparagus, lightly stir-fried with some seasonings on top or toss onto another cookie sheet in the oven for a few minutes.)
+- Optional: add some fresh asparagus or green beans, lightly stir-fried with some seasonings on top or toss onto another cookie sheet in the oven for a few minutes.

 A note about the mozzarella cheese: As I said, I love to eat this dish really hot, but it does make the mozzarella stringy and not as pretty.
 So if this bothers you, just omit the soft cheese, or eat the dish cold or just a little warm and then it will keep its shape.
 Truly though, what the mozzarella is doing will be the least of your concerns when you take your first bite. 🙂